 - 9.1.
 To ensure that the Equitable Share received annually will be utilized for the benefit of the poor only and not to subsidise rates and services charges of those who can afford to pay. - 9.2.
-To link this policy with the IDP, local economic development initiatives and poverty alleviation programmes and other relevant Council policies. - 9.3.
+To link this By-Law with the Integrated Development Plan, local economic development initiatives and poverty alleviation programmes and other relevant Council policies.

+- 9.3.
 To promote an integrated approach to free basic service delivery and other social services provided by the municipality. - 9.4.
 To engage the community in the development and implementation of this policy.